AgoraIO-Community/Custom-Conversational-AI-Agent-Deployer/README.md

-# custom_conversational_ai

-This repository contains Pulumi scripts for deploying a custom conversational AI agents using scripting to setup the infrastructure.

-Platforms:
+# Custom Conversational AI Agents

+Conversational AI Agents are semi-autonomous microservices that ingest audio streams with direct connections to large language models to process user conversations and return audio-native responses.
+This repository contains the scripting to setup the infrastructure and for the agent servers.

+The client is a user interface that allows users to interact with the agent, and for demo purposes we've created a simple [client](https://github.com/AgoraIO-Community/conversational-ai-client) that you can use to test the agent.

+Supported Hosting Services:

 - [AWS](aws/README.md)
 - Azure **(Coming Soon)**